Last Updated: February 12, 2024

 - Asset Size: Currently, using the dialog, Customer can select up to 10 assets at a time.
 The size of an asset should not exceed 700 MB.
 The maximum number of Assets per Org shall not exceed 500,000.

-- Bulk Actions: There are certain limitations that Contentstack has applied to the option to publish entries in bulk.
-Let us understand what they are:
+- Bulk Actions: There are certain limitations that Contentstack has applied to the option to publish entries in bulk such as:

-- At a time, the Customer can publish 10 entries in 10 languages and on 10 environments
+- Customer can publish 10 entries in 10 languages and on 10 environments at a time.

 - Content Delivery API: CDN-Origin Rate Limits: The rate limit is the maximum number of requests that Customer can make using any Contentstack API in a given period.
-There are no limits on the requests that Customer make to the cached data on Contentstack’s CDN.
+There is no specific rate limit on the number of requests that Customer can make to the cached data on Contentstack’s CDN.
 Contentstack's API automates caching to enable our API to scale.
 For uncached requests, i.e., requests to the origin server, there is a maximum limit of 100 requests per second per organization.
 The rate limit depends on Customer plan, and Customer can request an increase in Customer rate limit if necessary.